Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: I. Introduction

 We present all these results in the following manner.
-In section II, we define the Langevin dynamics of the system and fast review how to get the quasi-potential and some concepts that we will use in the paper.
-In section III, we do the canonical transformation and see how it affects the quasi-potential's formal solution.
+In section II, we define the Langevin dynamics of the system and fast review how to get the quasipotential and some concepts that we will use.
+Moreover, we define the one-dimensional models we are study explicitly in the paper.
+In section III, we do the canonical transformation and see how the quasipotential's formal solution is affected.
 We introduce the necessity for the map between $\phi$ and $\tilde\phi$.
-We derive the quasi-potential as a function of $A$ and $K$, and we find the conditions for them.
-Finally, we assume some general functional forms for them, and we express the conditions in an operational form.
-Section IV is devoted to showing the quasi-potentials we have found corresponding to the one-dimensional diffusive-system that includes the SSEP and ASEP.
-In section V we show some quasi-potentials for one-dimensional reaction-diffusion models.
-We explain the algebraic details on how we derive our results in Appendix III.
+We derive the quasipotential that appears to depend on two unknown functionals.
+We find the conditions they should follow to be part of a well-defined canonical transformation.
+Finally, as an example, we get the quasipotential for the zero-range model by using our method.
+Section IV generalizes the method by defining some general functional forms for the unknown functionals and expressing their compatibility conditions on operational form.
+Section V is devoted to obtaining quasipotentials using our method for the one-dimensional diffusive system.
+In section VI, we derive some quasipotentials for one-dimensional reaction-diffusion models.